Updated June 27th, 2020

 Scripture’s command to “love your neighbor” means that we ought to love our elderly and immunocompromised neighbors.
 COVID-19 can be spread even if someone is not showing symptoms.
 It is also more infectious than seasonal illnesses.
 The fatality rate is alarming, especially among older populations and those with existing health issues.
 To put it bluntly, hosting in-person church gatherings right now would lead to greater spread and more deaths.
 Biblically speaking, Jesus commanded his disciples to care for the least of these.
 Therefore, the most loving thing we could do for all our neighbors will be for Concord to take these precautionary steps.

 We want to support those facing economic hardship, so our food pantry will remain open on the third Thursday 1-2pm of each month (“drive thru” format, outdoors).
-Please call me at 501-438-9144 to arrange a box pickup outside of the giveaway time.

 On another note, Christian ministry still depends on your financial generosity.
 Here are several ways you can contribute during this trying time: